meJevin/PVScan/README.md

 For now there are the following secrects:
  * `MapBoxKey`.
 This is an API key for MapBox.
 While this application is in development you'll have to get your own MapBox API key.
  * `SQLiteEncryptedKey_Debug`.
 This is a key which is used in debug mode to encrypt the local SQLite database which has sensetive user information.
  * `SQLiteEncryptedKey`.
 This is a key to which only I have access which is used to encrypt the local SQLite database which has sensetive user information.
-This is used in desktop releases.
+This is used in desktop Squirrel releases.

 In order to set the secrets use `dotnet user-secrets set [SECRET_NAME] [SECRET_VALUE]` in the directory of WPF project.